valerokucloud/aws_portfolio/Beginner/5. Creating an RDS DB instance/readme.md

 ### You need to complete the following:

   *   Create an RDS DB instance
-  *   Specify the storage
+  *   Specify the storage and advanced settings
-  *   Test it by inserting random data.
-  *   Run a scan on the table that returns all three items.
-  *   Run a query on the table that returns a single item.